 If you are graduated from the Academies of Architecture and Urban Design (Academies van Bouwkunst) you can be registered directly in the Architects Register.
 You must, however, enclose a statement with your registration request in which the Examination Board indicates that you have met the end terms in the Regulations on Professional Practice Experience.
 For graduates from the Academies of Architecture gaining professional experience is already part of the official curriculum.
 More information about this can be found on the websites of the Academies of Architecture.

-All similarities and differences about the costs of the routes from 2021 can be found here.
+All similarities and differences about the costs per February 2023 of the routes can be found here.